farhad-zada/Git-Stats/README.md

 # Git Contribution Tracker

 ## Overview
-This script (`git_stats.sh`) calculates the total number of lines added by a specific author across all Git repositories in a specified directory, starting from a given date.
-It's ideal for tracking contributions over a certain period.
+`git_stats.sh` is a Bash script designed to calculate the total number of lines added by a specified author across all Git repositories in a given directory, starting from a specified date.
+It's an excellent tool for developers to track their contributions or for team leads to monitor the progress of specific team members.

 ## Prerequisites
 - Bash shell (typically available on Linux and macOS)